Ticatag/tibeconnectkit-ios/README.md

 [![TiBeConnect Kit by Ticatag](logo.png)](https://ticatag.com)

+## Prerequisites
+To use this SDK, you need to use the Ticatag TibeConnect button.
+You can buy this button online [here](http://www.ticatag.com/categorie-produit/b2c)

 ## About TiBeConnect Kit for iOS

 This Kit provides all the capabilities to manage the TiBeConnect button: